PX4/PX4-Autopilot/nuttx/README.txt

   Build Tools.
 The build still relies on some Unix-like commands.
 I use the GNUWin32 tools that can be downloaded from http://gnuwin32.sourceforge.net/.
-  The MSYS tools are probably also a option but are likely lower performance since they are based on Cygwin 1.3.

   Host Compiler:  I use the MingGW compiler which can be downloaded from http://www.mingw.org/.
 If you are using GNUWin32, then it is recommended